 Conventional Loans are for buyers with good credit, savings and the ability to put down a larger payment.
 With 20% down a borrower avoids Mortgage Insurance costs associated with other loans, therefore saving money.
-This is good for borrowers looking to purchase an investment property.
+This is good for borrowers looking to purchase a second home.

 - Easy approval process based on automated underwriting system findings.

 - 1 year taxes allowed.

 - Ability to have a single pay or monthly on mortgage insurance, or lender paid.

 - Most condos qualify and depending on down payment allow a limited review.

 - You can remove the Mortgage Insurance after proof of equity of 20%.

 A conventional loan meets certain guidelines as set forth by Fannie Mae and Freddie Mac.
 The best-known of these guidelines is the size of the loan; in most counties in the United States, the current maximum size of a conventional loan is $484,350, though super-conforming loans with higher price limits are available in more expensive counties.

 Freddie Conforming purchase, rate and term, cash out